Sri Lankan police use ‘live ammunition’ to shoot one protester, injuring one as the government accelerates IMF loan negotiations

 Sri Lankan officials told AFP that At least 29 people were injured in the violent clashes, including 11 police officers.

-foreign ambassadors Those including the United States, Britain and Canada have voiced their concerns when they heard about police using live ammunition at the protesters. ready to call on all parties to be patient
+foreign ambassadors Those including the United States, Britain and Canada have voiced their concerns when they heard regarding police using live ammunition at the protesters. ready to call on all parties to be patient

 “A full and transparent investigation is essential.
 And the people’s right to protest peacefully must be protected,” U.S. Ambassador Julie Chung said.
 Sri Lanka